 There are a variety of new resident monitoring Senior Living technologies that help boost marketability and streamline operations through better information, mobile apps and other advanced features.
-But what about technology that keeps your community safe and your residents secure?
+But what about technology that provides security for residents living in Senior Living communities?

 Consider this scenario: